ziggr/ESO-HomeStationMarker/README.md

 - **station locations:** for each player house: each known crafting station's location
 - **requested markers:** list of set and station ids for each requested marker
-- **reference counts:** keep track of how many times a marker has beed requested via API.
+- **reference counts:** keep track of how many times a marker has been requested via API.

+# To Do

+- Stop replacing `/hsm scanlocs` station location records every time you interact.
+  Add a "provenance" field to location records and then honor "scan" before "interact."
+- Event listener to detect and record assistant and mundus stone locations.
+- Slash command support to toggle above assistant and mundus stone locations.